Health Studies and Communications Skills

 |HCDF-124||Terminology for Health Care Professionals 2*||Morningside Campus|

-- Included in the Health Foundations program are activities that emphasize the development of reading, writing, listening and speaking skills in a health care setting.
+- Included in the Health Studies and Communications Skills program are activities that emphasize the development of reading, writing, listening and speaking skills in a health care setting.

 - Faculty members are experienced, caring and supportive.
 As such adult and/or ESL learner needs are acknowledged and supported.

 - Pharmacy technician (with further education)